 Stage 3: Building the Knowledge Base

 Good retrieval depends on good source material.
-We built our knowledge base from three types of internal content:
+We built ours from three types of internal content:

 Case Studies